-McDonald's All-American Game girls rosters revealed
+McDonald's All American Game girls rosters revealed

 RELATED: Full list of McDonald’s All American nominees

-The McDonald’s game is March 29 at the United Center in Chicago.
+The McDonald’s game is March 29 (5 p.m.
+ET, ESPN2) at the United Center in Chicago.
 The East will be coached by Laney Clement-Holbrook from Oliver Ames (North Easton, Mass.) and Russell L. Ninemere from Sandy Creek (Fairfield, Neb.).

 UConn, Texas, Stanford and Louisville also will be represented by two All-Americans.